contiv-experimental/cluster/management/README.md

 clusterctl node commission <node-name>
 ```

-Commissioning a node involves pushing the configuration and starting infra service on that node using `ansible` based configuration management.
-Checkout the `service-master` and `service-worker` groups in [ansible/site.yml](../vendor/ansible/site.yml) to find out more about the serivces that configured.
-To quickly check if commisioning a node worked, you can run `etcdctl member list` on the node.
+Commissioning a node involves pushing the configuration and starting infra services on that node using `ansible` based configuration management.
+Checkout the `service-master` and `service-worker` host-groups in [ansible/site.yml](../vendor/ansible/site.yml) to learn more about the services that are configured.
+To quickly check if commissioning a node worked, you can run `etcdctl member list` on the node.
 It shall list all the commissioned members in the list.

 **Note**:
 - certain ansible variables need to be set for provisioning a node.
 The list of mandatory and other useful variables is provided in [ansible_vars.md](./ansible_vars.md).
 The variables need to be passed as a quoted JSON string in node commission command using the `--extra-vars` flag.
 ```
 clusterctl node commission node1 --extra-vars='{"env" : {"http_proxy": "my.proxy.url"}, "control_if": "eth2", "netplugin_if": "eth1" }'
 ```
-- a common set of variables (like environment info etc) can be set just once using `clusterctl global set` command with `--extra-vars` flag set.
+- a common set of variables (like environment) can be set just once as [global variables](#setget-global-variables).
+This eliminates the need to specify the common variables for every commission command.
-- The variables set at global level are merged with the variables specified as per node level, with latter taking precendence in case of an overlap/conflict.

-#### Decommision a node
+#### Decommission a node
 ```
 clusterctl node decommission <node-name>
 ```